ErZicky/BootPaper/README.md

 Remember to set a folder in the extension settings for it to work.

-## Usage

-Once configured, BootPaper works automatically:

-1. Ensure your wallpaper directory contains images you want to use
-2. The extension will automatically select and apply a random wallpaper each time you boot your system
-3. No manual intervention required!

-## How It Works

-BootPaper monitors system startup and:
-1. Reads the list of image files from your configured directory
-2. Randomly selects one image from the collection
-3. Sets it as your desktop wallpaper using GNOME's background settings
-4. Waits for the next boot to repeat the process

 ### Important to know

 The wallpaper will change after a 3 second wait after startup.
 This is to ensure that the desktop environment is done loading.